 at Capital One Services II, LLC in Wilmington, Delaware, United States

-Collaborate with learning consultants, subject matter experts, and learning team members across all lines of business on holistic and specific training needs, design recommendations, and delivery expectations
+Collaborate with learning consultants, subject matter experts, and learning team members across all lines of business on training needs, solution design recommendations, and delivery expectations

-Manage and design/build DIB learning projects and initiatives from start to finish, while providing regular progress updates to team leaders and stakeholders
+Manage learning projects and initiatives from start to finish, while providing regular progress updates to team leaders and stakeholders

-Add or edit multimedia assets to content, including: images, audio and video clips, animation and other graphical content
+Add or edit basic multimedia assets to content, including: images, audio and video clips, and other graphical content

-Update existing curricular and stand-alone learning experiences to ensure relevance, relatedness, branding, effectiveness, and measurability
+Update existing curricular and stand-alone learning experiences to ensure relevance, effectiveness, and measurability

 Bachelor's degree or military experience

-At least 3 years of experience in corporate learning curriculum design
+At least 3 years of experience in learning curriculum design

-At least 3 years of experience with learning content development tools, (Articulate 360, Adobe Captivate, Adobe Design Suite, OR Camtasia)
+At least 3 years of experience with learning content development tools, (Articulate 360, Adobe Captivate, Adobe Design Suite, and Camtasia)

-Bachelor's degree in Education, Human Resources, Training Design, Experience Design, Service Design or Design Strategy
+Bachelor's degree in Education, Human Resources or Training Design

 At least 4 years of experience in learning curriculum design with a focus on diversity, inclusion and belonging